 It may still be possible to file for damages from acne treatment medication that has not been on the shelf for four years.

 Accutane was the “wonder” drug that proved to efficacious in treating severe and cystic acne that did not respond to other treatments.
 However, even when the Food and Drug Administration approved the medication in 1982, it was known to have teratogenic effects, which meant it carried a high risk of causing birth defects in expectant mothers.
-According to the National Injury Law Center website, pregnant women are prohibited from taking the medication at all.
+Pregnant women are prohibited from taking the medication at all.

 Despite this restriction and black box warning, Accutane was still the subject of more than 7,000 lawsuits, mostly because of increasing suicidality and inflammatory bowel disease (IBD) in patients.
 It became so contentious that Accutane was recalled by manufacturer Hoffman-La Roche in 2009, although generic brands are still available.